 Students in the Klingler College of Arts and Sciences are expected to comply with the academic requirements and regulations listed in the university section of this bulletin and must fulfill the graduation requirements stated in the bulletin in effect the year they entered Marquette.

-The Klingler College of Arts and Sciences adheres to the University Academic Policy.
+The Klingler College of Arts and Sciences adheres to the University Academic Integrity Policy.
 We believe in prevention through education; accordingly, the faculty of the college takes measures to educate students about the foundational principles of academic integrity.
-Acts of academic dishonesty may include, but are not limited to, the following:

 In instances where academic dishonesty is suspected, instructors are responsible for initiating investigations into the alleged violation and students are responsible for cooperating fully with the investigatory process.
-Students and faculty should refer to the Academic Honesty Policy in the university section of this bulletin for specific details.
+Students and faculty should refer to the University Academic Integrity Policy in this bulletin for specific details.

 Absences from Final Examinations

 Arts and Sciences students who miss a final examination in any course must contact their course instructor immediately.
 For more information, refer to the University Attendance Policy.